Bob Ross Paintings Value: appraisal and value basics

 What is the most expensive Bob Ross painting ever sold?

-How can I tell if a Bob Ross painting is authentic?
+How can I tell if a Bob Ross painting is documented?

 - Examine the signature - Bob Ross’s signature has distinct characteristics